chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_transitions.rst

 This will cause the current primary to:

 #.
-Remove the Virtual IP Address.
+Remove the virtual IP address.
 #.
 Stop the services.
 #.
 Unmount the |drbd| device.
 #.
 Becoming secondary for the |drbd| device.